-Nuno Coelho (1976) is an Assistant Professor of DEI-FCTUC – Department of Informatics Engineering of the Faculty of Sciences and Technology of the University of Coimbra, where he teaches on the Undergraduate and Master degree courses in Design and Multimedia; and an Integrated Researcher at the CEIS20 – Centre for 20th Century Interdisciplinary Studies of the University of Coimbra.
+Nuno Coelho (1976) is a Communication Designer; an Assistant Professor of DEI-FCTUC – Department of Informatics Engineering of the Faculty of Sciences and Technology of the University of Coimbra, where he teaches on the Undergraduate and Master degree courses in Design and Multimedia; and an Integrated Researcher at the CEIS20 – Centre for 20th Century Interdisciplinary Studies of the University of Coimbra.

 He's currently Sub-Director of DEI-FCTUC.